 Style Encoding Description 'Raw' 'None' Not applicable.
 Only integer data may be transmitted/received.
 'Char' 'None' Transmission is limited to characters with Unicode code points in the range 0-255.
 Attempting to transmit (or receive) a character outside this range will cause DOMAIN ERROR.
 'UTF-8' Characters are transmitted/received using the UTF-8 encoding scheme.
-'APL' 'Classic' Characters are transmitted/received as indices of \[\begin{align} AV, and translated according to the current value of \[\begin{align} AVU.
-An attempt to transmit or receive a characters not present in \[\begin{align} AVU will cause \] TRANSLATION ERROR 'Unicode' Characters are transmitted/received as is (as Unicode code points).
+'APL' 'Classic' Characters are transmitted/received as indices of AV, and translated according to the current value of AVU.
+An attempt to transmit or receive a characters not present in AVU will cause TRANSLATION ERROR 'Unicode' Characters are transmitted/received as is (as Unicode code points).

-Style Encoding Description Not applicable.
-Only integer data may be 'None' 'Raw' transmitted/received.
-Characters (which are represented internally as indices of DAV) are translated to and from ASCII 'None' using the Output Translate Table win.dot.
-Characters are converted to/from Unicode using 'Char' □AVU and transmitted/received using the UTF-8 'UTF-8' encoding scheme.
+Style Encoding Description 'Raw' 'None' Not applicable.
+Only integer data may be transmitted/received.
+'Char' 'None' Characters (which are represented internally as indices of AV) are translated to and from ASCII using the Output Translate Table win.dot.
+'UTF-8' Characters are converted to/from Unicode using AVU and transmitted/received using the UTF-8 encoding scheme.
 An attempt to transmit or receive a characters not present in AVU will cause TRANSLATION ERROR.
-Characters are transmitted/received as indices of 'Classic' ΠΑν.
-Characters are converted to/from Unicode using 'Raw' □AVU and transmitted/received as Unicode code 'Unicode' points.
+'Classic' Characters are transmitted/received as indices of □AV.
+'Raw' 'Unicode' Characters are converted to/from Unicode using AVU and transmitted/received as Unicode code points.
 An attempt to transmit or receive a characters not present in AVU will cause TRANSLATION ERROR.